 How Many Payments You Should Expect

-For a large construction project, homeowners can expect the total cost of their bill to be broken into 5 to 7 payments.
+For a large construction project, homeowners can expect the total cost of their bill and their renovation budget to be broken into 5 to 7 payments.
 This number does vary depending on project size and cost, but this is the average that we usually see.
 It is important to note that these are the payments following the initial 30% fee.

 The amount for each payment is something that we will discuss with every client on an individual basis.
 As much as we wish we could cut down the costs further for everyone, the fact remains that we do need to outline a payment schedule in a timely manner that supports our efforts while also making the situation more comfortable for homeowners.